Infographic of NBN Speed Tiers: Features, Pros & Cons

 Pros: Very affordable, easy on the wallet.
 Ideal for people with minimal internet needs.

-Cons: Limited in terms of speed, struggles with anything beyond standard definition streaming.
+Cons: Limited in terms of speed, struggles with anything beyond standard definition video streaming.

 NBN 25 (Home Basic II)